Maharishi Mahesh Yogi: Legacy

 The Maharishi left a legacy that includes the revival of India's ancient spiritual tradition of meditation, which he made available to everyone.
-He is considered responsible for the popularisation of meditation in the west,James Dalen, James and Devries, Stephen (2011) Oxford University Press (New York) Integrative Cardiology, The Integrative Approach to Hypertension, Ch.
-11, page 237 something he accomplished by teaching Transcendental Meditation worldwide through a highly effective organization of his own development.
+He is considered responsible for the popularisation of meditation in the west, something he accomplished by teaching Transcendental Meditation worldwide through a highly effective organization of his own development.
 The Maharishi is also credited with "the proposal of the existence of a unique or fourth state of consciousness with a basis in physiology" and the application of scientific studies to research on the physiological effects of Transcendental Meditation and the development of higher states of consciousness, areas previously relegated to mysticism.
 Partly because of this, Newsweek credited him with helping to launch "a legitimate new field of neuroscience".
 According to The Times of India, his "unique and enduring contribution to humankind was his deep understanding of – and mechanics of experiencing – pure consciousness".
 A memorial building, the Maharishi Smarak, was inaugurated at Allahabad in February 2013.